AaronPLopez/Soccer/README.md

 -------------------------------

 ##### CHANGELOG

+Build 0.3.2.1 (Prerelease)
+1. Fixed an issue with the report folder data where the Iteminfo's minScale property was defined as an int instead of a double, this caused the parsing of some services to fail where the data of this property was a numeric double
+2. Fixed an issue where soccer no longer lists an empty folder (e.g., one that contains no services) as an error in the application log (e.g., the optional runtime log for troubleshooting); if soccer is configured to analysis a folder that is empty (at the time of each collect), nothing other than the column header will appear in the csv output file

 Build 0.3.2.0 (Prerelease)
 1. Added some verbosity to the application log (e.g., HTTP version, HTTP response header key/value pairs, ArcGIS Server version)